 Have you ever wondered what it’s like to attend 3 Floyds Dark Lord Day in picturesque Munster, IN?
 Or any major beer festival for that matter?
-If you don’t live in the Chicago vicinity, it can seem like a magical wonderland where your wildest beer dreams come true
+If you don’t live in the Chicago vicinity, it can seem like a magical wonderland where your wildest beer dreams come true!

 The truth of the matter is, IT IS!

 I’ve never been to a bigger beer event.
 Tasting and bottle sharing are heartily encouraged.
 People are super friendly and really come together around their love of beer.

 - Five metal bands on stage

 - A commemorative tote bag, pre-packed and randomly distributed with…